 Summer Escapes part VI- A glimpse at ancient and modern Sparti, Laconia

 Sparta or Sparti (Σπάρτη) as it is called in modern Greek, is the administrative capital of the prefecture of Laconia.
-It is 250 kilometres from Athens, located in the Southern part of Greece and has a population of 18.000 according to the census of 2001.
+It is 250 kilometres from Athens, located in the Southern part of Greece and has a population of 35,259 after its merging with six nearby municipalities in 2011.

 It is situated in the fertile Laconian plain, on the right bank of the river Evrotas.
 The site was strategically located during the antiquity, between Mount Taygetus, on the West and Mount Parnonas on the East.
 The majority of the population continue to live in the town itself while today Laconia is an agricultural site where it is famous for its olives and of course its olive oil, citrus processing, honey,as well as a variety of other fruits and vegetables usually distributed throughout many other towns and spots in Peloponnese.